imzqqq/chat/website/spec/content/proposals.md

 ## Guiding Principles

-Proposals **must** act to the greater benefit of the entire Chat ecosystem, rather than benefiting or privileging any single player or subset of players -and must not contain any patent encumbered intellectual property.
-Members of the Core Team pledge to act as a neutral custodian for Chat on behalf of the whole ecosystem.
+Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players -and must not contain any patent encumbered intellectual property.
+Members of the Core Team pledge to act as a neutral custodian for Matrix on behalf of the whole ecosystem.

-For clarity: the Chat ecosystem is anyone who uses the Chat protocol.
-That includes client users, server admins, client developers, bot developers, bridge and application service developers, users and admins who are indirectly using Chat via 3rd party networks which happen to be bridged, server developers, room moderators and admins, companies/projects building products or services on Chat, spec contributors, translators, and those who created it in the first place.
+For clarity: the Matrix ecosystem is anyone who uses the Matrix protocol.
+That includes client users, server admins, client developers, bot developers, bridge and application service developers, users and admins who are indirectly using Matrix via 3rd party networks which happen to be bridged, server developers, room moderators and admins, companies/projects building products or services on Matrix, spec contributors, translators, and those who created it in the first place.

 "Greater benefit" could include maximising:

--   the number of end-users reachable on the open Chat network
+-   the number of end-users reachable on the open Matrix network
--   the number of regular users on the Chat network (e.g. 30-day retained federated users)
+-   the number of regular users on the Matrix network (e.g. 30-day retained federated users)
 -   the number of online servers in the open federation
--   the number of developers building on Chat
+-   the number of developers building on Matrix
--   the number of independent implementations which use Chat
+-   the number of independent implementations which use Matrix
--   the number of bridged end-users reachable on the open Chat network
+-   the number of bridged end-users reachable on the open Matrix network
--   the signal-to-noise ratio of the content on the open Chat network (i.e. minimising spam)
+-   the signal-to-noise ratio of the content on the open Matrix network (i.e. minimising spam)
 -   the ability for users to discover content on their terms (empowering them to select what to see and what not to see)
--   the quality and utility of the Chat spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other external material)
+-   the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other external material)

-In addition, proposal authors are expected to uphold the following values in their proposed changes to the Chat protocol:
+In addition, proposal authors are expected to uphold the following values in their proposed changes to the Matrix protocol:

 -   Supporting the whole long-term ecosystem rather than individual stakeholder gain